 7.1.7 The SVAA will further validate MSID Pair Notifications to be allocated to Secondary BM Units against MSID Standing Data procured from the relevant SMRS.
 MSID Pair data will be validated to ensure that the data is compliant with MSID Pair specifications.

 7.1.8 The SVAA shall provide functionality to facilitate the resolution of Disputed MSID Pair Allocations.

+7.1.9 Where as part of an MSID Pair allocation, an MSID is to be associated with a Secondary BM Unit, the SVAA shall notify the appointed HHDA.
+Where the appointed HHDA rejects such notification, the SVAA shall use reasonable endeavours to resolve the, including revising the SVA Metering System Balancing Services Register and informing BSCCo as necessary

-7.1.9 SVAA shall ensure that the allocation data contained with the SVA Metering System Balancing Services Register is available for each Settlement Run for each Settlement day.
+7.1.10 SVAA shall ensure that the allocation data contained with the SVA Metering System Balancing Services Register is available for each Settlement Run for each Settlement day.